Lightstreamer/Lightstreamer-kafka-connector/.github/instructions/class-organization.instructions.md

 > make reading and understanding the code easier."*
 > — Oracle Code Conventions, Section 3.1.3

+## Interface Method Ordering

+Within an interface, order methods by category:

+1. **Static factory methods** first (e.g., `static Foo of(...)`)
+2. **Queries / accessors** (read-only methods that return state)
+3. **Mutators** (methods that change state)

+Within each category, group by functionality as usual.

 ## Constructor Initialization Order

 Constructor assignments should follow field declaration order.
 When a data dependency requires a field to be initialized before fields declared above it (e.g., a `private` config field used to derive `protected` fields), initialize the dependency first without reordering the field declarations — the field declaration order reflects the public API surface and takes precedence.

+## Nested/Inner Class Ordering

+When a file contains multiple nested classes implementing the same interface or extending the same base, group them together.
+Order nested types by their relationship:

+1. **Interface/abstract type** first
+2. **Implementations** of that interface/abstract type immediately after, grouped together

+Do not interleave unrelated types between implementations of the same contract.
+For example, if a file contains both `SubscribedItem` implementations and `ItemTemplates` implementations, all `SubscribedItem` implementations should be contiguous — not separated by the `ItemTemplates` interface.